A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: The Model

 As the purpose of this chapter is to identify a regime in which excitations on $\Cwt$ behave as an analogue model of a quantum field theory on manifold $\RM$ (or, arguably, some reasonably large submanifold thereof), a pseudovacuum background may be purposely chosen with the intent of realising this outcome, being imposed as part of the setup of the $\Cwt$ system into the analogue state.
 This Section describes the chosen pseudovacuum on $\Cwt$ in terms of its macroscopic properties on $\RM$.
 The imposition of the pseudovacuum as part of the initial setup of the model is actually quite natural, as will be seen when this is revisited in \sref{sec:entropic}.

-Let the pseudovacuum configuration be a thermal state extending over sufficient of $\Cwt$ that its pullback covers all of $\RM$.
-In some rest frame on $\RM$, termed the isotropy frame, let this state be macroscopically homogeneous, isotropic, and stable over time (making it a maximum of any entropy function).
+Let the pseudovacuum configuration be a state extending over sufficient of $\Cwt$ such that its pullback covers all of $\RM$, and let it be chosen such that its pullback is a thermal state on $\RM$: In some rest frame on $\RM$, termed the isotropy frame, let this state be macroscopically homogeneous, isotropic, and stable over time (making it a maximum of any entropy function).
 It cannot be invariant under boost if the temperature (energy) of the thermal state is greater than zero.
 Macroscopic observables evaluated on the pseudovacuum in the isotropy frame, such as the mean of an expectation value over some sufficiently large 4-volume of pseudovacuum, are, by definition and construction, invariant under rotations and spacetime translations.

 To describe the microscopic construction of a pseudovacuum of energy $\mc{E}_0$ (temperature $k_B^{-1}\mc{E}_0$), first define the \emph{centre} of a field $\varphi_q(x)$ as the point on $\RM$ at which the vector derivative $\partial_\mu\varphi_q(x)$ vanishes.\footnote{For any fields {$\varphi_q$} for which the gradient vanishes everywhere, the centre may be chosen arbitrarily as these fields are homogeneous across all space--time and thus have vanishing Lagrangians on {$\RM$}.} Let the number of fields $N$ on $\RM$ tend to infinity while ensuring that distribution of the field centres is macroscopically homogeneous in the isotropy frame, with the number of field centres in a region of $\RM$ characterised by length $\mc{L}$ being finite.
 (For convenience, this region may be taken as an arbitrarily-oriented hypercube with side length $\mc{L}$.)
 For $\mc{L}\gg\mc{L}_0$, where